Russia: Youth group members found guilty of plotting attacks

-MOSCOW (AP) — A Russian military court convicted seven members of a left-wing youth group of terrorism charges Monday and sentenced them to prison terms of up to 18 years in a case that human rights groups called fabricated.
+MOSCOW (AP) — A Russian military court convicted seven members of a left-wing youth group of terrorism charges Monday and sentenced them to prison terms ranging from six to 18 years, in a case that human rights groups called fabricated.

-A three-judge panel of the court in Penza in western Russia found the members of the group Set (Network) guilty of taking part in a terrorist organization and the illegal trafficking of weapons.
+A three-judge panel of the court in Penza in western Russia found the members of the group Set (Network) guilty of membership in a terrorist organization and the illegal trafficking of weapons.
 Defense lawyers said they would appeal the verdict.

-Some of the defendants initially pleaded guilty to some charges but later said they had given false confessions under torture.
+Some of the defendants initially pleaded guilty to some charges but later said they had given false confessions under torture by electric shock.

-Russian authorities accused the group members of preparing to carry out terrorism attacks during Russia’s March 2018 presidential election and when Russia hosted the World Cup soccer championship later that year.
+Russian investigators had initially accused the group members of preparing to carry out attacks during Russia’s March 2018 presidential election and when Russia hosted the World Cup soccer championship later that year, but they failed to document those early claims during the trial.

-Investigators alleged the activists illegallybought weapons and explosives and conduced training drills as part of a plot to overthrow the government.
+The prosecution charged that they illegally bought weapons and explosives and conducted training drills as part of a plot to overthrow the government.

 Human rights activists and Russian opposition members have accused the Federal Security Service (FSB), the main KGB successor agency, of fabricating the case.